Deceiver (DIIV album): Release and promotion

 After a few days of teasing via Instagram posts, the group finally announced their third album, Deceiver.
 It was produced by Sonny Diperri, who’s worked with acts like My Bloody Valentine, Nine Inch Nails, and Protomartyr.

 The first single, titled "Skin Game", was released on July 24, 2019 through Captured Tracks.
 It has been well-received by critics, with Drew Novak from Paste Magazine describing the track as "An excellent first taste before the album's Oct.
 4 release via Captured Tracks, mixing weighty guitar riffs and a hook of slick vocals for a cathartic peek at personal pain."
 Zachary Cole Smith, the band’s lead vocalist and guitarist, discussed "Skin Game" in a statement:

 The second single for Deceiver, titled "Taker", was released on August 22, 2019.
-Jon Blistein of Rolling Stone positively reviewed the track, writing "Taker" recalls classic grunge-era ballads, moving at a brooding, down-tempo pace as the drums thud and the guitars shift between a crackle and a roar.
+Jon Blistein of Rolling Stone positively reviewed the track, writing that it "recalls classic grunge-era ballads, moving at a brooding, down-tempo pace as the drums thud and the guitars shift between a crackle and a roar.
 Frontman Zachary Cole Smith delivers an airy vocal performance over the heavy stomp, slipping in some deft harmonies as well as he confesses, 'Who were you to believe?/Your lying eyes or me?/I won’t let them tie to you/The shit I put you through.'"
 Lake Schatz for Consequence of Sound described the song as "...foggy, more shoegaze-leaning atmosphere.
 The mix of guitars and vocals is thick and pulsing, providing listeners a dose of disorienting comfort."

 On September 18, 2019, DIIV released their first video in six years for the LP's third single, "Blankenship", directed by Sean Stout.
 "For a problem as global and looming as climate change, we wanted to make something very simple and claustrophobic," Stout said of the clip, via Revolver.
 "To me, the nightmare scenario of being trapped alone in a vast arid desert devoid of life is terrifying and hopefully captures that feeling well — as beautiful as that landscape may be."
-The video was filmed in various locations around California, including Trona Pinnacles and Sequoia National Park, and the landscapes really fit DIIV's haunting sonic cocktail of shoegaze and post-punk.
+The video was filmed in various locations around California, including Trona Pinnacles and Sequoia National Park.
 "Blankenship" was well received by critics, with many noting its hard rock approach in contrast to their past material, which was often labeled as shoegaze or dream pop.

 Deceiver was officially released on October 4, 2019 through Captured Tracks on CD, vinyl LP, and online streaming.